-At Oakdale Infant School, the importance of SMSC education in developing well-rounded citizens who contribute to society and improve their communities has always been recognised and promoted as integral to membership of the school.
-British fundamental values have always been at the heart of what we do, although in the past they may not have been explicitly labelled as such; we have always referred to “Human Values.”
+The importance of SMSC education in developing well-rounded global citizens who contribute to society and improve their communities has always been recognised and promoted as integral to membership of the school.
+British fundamental values have always been at the heart of what we do.
 When the term ‘British’ values is used it is important to underline that this embraces the fact that we are a nation with a proud history of people of many different ethnic backgrounds, religious beliefs and secular values all living together in a plural society.
 Our school models this wider picture of inclusivity, freedom and equality, so our underpinning values are British to the core.

 How do we promote these values?

-The ways in which we achieve the requirement to promote British values are many.
-Some of them are explored below.
+The ways in which we achieve the requirement to promote British Values are many.

 We listen to children’s and parent’s voice.
-Our school behaviour policy is clear that children are expected to contribute and co-operate, taking into account the views of others.
+Our school behaviour policy (The Oakdale Charter) is rooted in our Rights Respecting Ethos.
+We make it clear that children are expected to contribute and co-operate, taking into account the views of others.
 Each class sees democracy in action as they elect members to represent them on the School Council, following hustings and a secret ballot.
-The School Council, which meets regularly with the Headteacher, chooses its officers through an election and will often vote on proposals within meetings.
+The School Council chooses its officers through an election and will often vote on proposals within meetings.
 Pupil voice is also heard as Classes raise issues to be fed back through School Council, class circle times, philosophy and class assemblies.

 The Rule of Law

 Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young children to make choices safely, through our provision of a safe environment and empowering teaching.
-Children are encouraged to know, understand and exercise their rights and personal freedoms.
+As a school we educate and provide boundaries for children to make choices safely, through our provision of a safe environment and empowering teaching.
+Children are encouraged to know, understand and exercise their rights and personal freedoms and to understand their responsibility for protecting the rights and freedoms of others.
 We provide a culture, environment and opportunity for children to make their own choices, recognising the need for their own and others’ safety and well-being.
 This is supported by a programme of E-safety lessons, the curriculum and assemblies.

-At Oakdale Infant School we recognise that everyone is important and special, and needs to be treated as such.
-Our behaviour policy, our school rules, the modelling of adults and pupil leaders as well as the explicit teaching through the curriculum and assemblies, actively promotes this value each week.
+We recognise that everyone is important and special, and needs to be treated as such.
+Our behaviour policy (The Oakdale Charter), our school rules, the modelling of adults and pupil leaders as well as the explicit teaching through the curriculum and assemblies, actively promotes this value every day.

 Tolerance of those of different faiths and beliefs

-Our school, like our country, has a richness that is due to the diversity of those who live here, and we value, embrace, and respect those from different backgrounds, cultures and beliefs.
-We aim to enhance children’s understanding of different faiths and beliefs by participating in a range of celebrations throughout the year.
+Our school community, like our country, has a richness that is due to the diversity of those who live here, and we value, embrace, and respect those from different backgrounds, cultures and beliefs.
+We aim to enhance children’s understanding of different faiths and beliefs by participating in a range of celebrations throughout the year, including special assemblies.
 Children have the opportunity to dress-up in clothes and try different foods from other cultures and we encourage parents/carers to participate and support our multi-cultural events.